zzzprojects/learn-orm/tutorials/efcore-triggers/database-setup.md

 The `AuthorId` property will become the primary key column of the database table that corresponds to this class.
 By default, Entity Framework interprets a property that's named `Id` or `<classname>Id` as the primary key.

- - The `Books` property is a navigation property, navigation properties hold other entities related to this entity.
+ - The `Books` property is a navigation property.
+Navigation properties hold other entities related to this entity.
  - In this case, the `Books` property of an `Auth` entity will hold all of the `Book` entities related to that `Author` entity.
  - In other words, if a given `Author` row in the database has two related `Book` rows, that `Author` entity's `Books` navigation property will contain those two `Book` entities.